Living on Campus

 The goal of UH Mānoa’s Student Housing Services is to provide students with a residential experience that is supportive of their academic, personal, and social growth.
 Student housing offers a variety of Residential Learning Programs that maximize the student academic experience while connecting the in-class and out-of-class learning opportunities.

 Residential Learning Programs include Honors, College of Education, Language and Culture House, Health Professions, Native Hawaiian, Outdoor Recreation Learning, Pre-Law, and much more.
-All residence halls have high-speed internet access and cable T.V.
 We also have various locations across campus equipped for wireless connectivity.

 Residents living in the traditional residence halls are required to select and purchase a dining plan from the campus dining services, Sodexo.
 Residents can dine at either the Hale Aloha or Gateway House cafeterias, which offer a variety of culinary delights, as well as upper campus eateries.